Sertainty/Developer-V5/README.md

 ## Overview

+> **Legacy versions sunset.** As of v5.0, Sertainty v4 and all earlier releases are end-of-life — no longer maintained, supported, or receiving updates or fixes.
+We recommend all users migrate to v5.0 or later.

-The **Developers Edition** provides the core Sertainty UXP libraries for building data-centric protection directly into your own applications.
+> The **Developers Edition** provides the core Sertainty UXP libraries for building data-centric protection directly into your own applications.
 It is intended for the developer community to evaluate, prototype, and integrate UXP Technology.

 > **Downloads are open — usage is licensed.** Anyone may download the SDK.
 Running it requires a separate Sertainty license (evaluation, development, or production).
 See [Licensing](#licensing).

 ## What's included